elad237/Vet-clinic-database/README.md

 ### Prerequisites

-In order to run this project you need to:
+In order to run this project you need:

-Install Git
-Install Postgres

 <!--
 Example command: